‘The United States is back at the table’: After Trump’s four-year hiatus, Biden officials plan show of force in Glasgow

 McCarthy argued that the administration would show up on a “strong footing” because of the president’s efforts to move the gears of the federal government without waiting for lawmakers on Capitol Hill.

-“We have and will continue to use every agency and every tool at our disposal to marshal a climate response,” McCarthy said, noting that the administration had embraced higher fuel-efficiency standards for cars, advanced wind and solar projects and begun working to reduce emissions of potent greenhouse gases such as methane and hydrofluorocarbons, or HFCs.
+“We have and will continue to use every agency and every tool at our disposal to marshal a climate response,” McCarthy said, noting that the administration had embraced higher fuel-efficiency standards for cars, advanced wind and solar projects, and begun working to reduce emissions of potent greenhouse gases such as methane and hydrofluorocarbons, or HFCs.

 On the same call Sunday, former secretary of state John F. Kerry, Biden’s special presidential envoy for climate, said the administration had made progress through the year in helping to persuade other nations to make more ambitious commitments heading into Glasgow than they otherwise might have.